This Highlight is in a protected area

 Please check local regulations for: Naturpark Teutoburger Wald / Eggegebirge

-One of the highlights on the Hermannsweg through the Teutoburg Forest are certainly the imposing Externsteine.
-They are among the most important natural and cultural monuments of the entire Teutoburg Forest.
-But also myths and legends haunt the Externsteine.
-Those who are free from giddiness can also climb the 5 rocks and enjoy a wide panoramic view.
+One of the highlights on the Hermannsweg through the Teutoburg Forest is definitely the imposing Externsteine.
+They are among the most important natural and cultural monuments in the entire Teutoburg Forest.
+But myths and legends also haunt the Externsteine.
+If you are not afraid of heights, you can also climb the five rocks and enjoy a wide panoramic view.